 - 3. Enter a Name for the guest service. - 4.
 In Onboarding Portal, choose which options to display in the BYOD Onboarding Portal.
-See Using the BYOD Onboarding Portal on page 142. - 5.
-In Authentication, choose whether to use Guest Pass login, Social Media login, or no authentication: - Use Guest Pass and Social Login authentication: Redirect the user to a page requiring the user to enter a valid guest pass before allowing access to the guest WLAN.
-See Working with Guest Passes on page 147, or allow login using a social media account. - Use Social login authentication only: Allow login using a social media account and no guest pass login. - Do not authenticate: Do not require authentication.
+See Using the BYOD Onboarding Portal on page 137.

-6. In Terms of Use, enable the Show terms of use check box to require the guest user to read and accept your terms of use prior to use.
-Type (or cut and paste) your terms of use into the large text box.
+- 5. In Authentication, choose whether to use Guest Pass login, Social Media login, or no authentication: - Use Guest Pass and Social Login authentication: Redirect the user to a page requiring the user to enter a valid guest pass before allowing access to the guest WLAN.
+See Working with Guest Passes on page 142, or allow login using a social media or WeChat account. - Use Social Media login authentication: Allow login using a social media or WeChat account and no guest pass login. - Do not authenticate: Do not require authentication. - 6.
+In Social Auth Options, configure social media login settings as required.
+For more information on social media login, see Social Auth WLANs on page 158. - 7.
+Under Terms of Use, enable the Show terms of use check box to require the guest user to read and accept your terms of use prior to use.
+Type (or cut and paste) your terms of use into the large text box. - 8.
+Under Redirection, select one of the following radio buttons to use/not use redirection: - Redirect to the URL that the user intends to visit: Allows the guest user to continue to their destination without redirection. - Redirect to the following URL: Redirect the user to a specified web page (entered into the text box). - 9.
+Under Validity Period, choose whether the guest pass will be effective from creation time or effective from first use, and enter an expiration period after which the guest pass will expire if unused. - 10.
+Guest Pass Self-Service: Enable this option to allow users to self-activate guest passes.
+See Using Guest Pass Self-Service on page 121. - 11.
+In Social Auth Options, select whether social media login will be allowed on this guest WLAN, and configure social media registration information to authenticate against.
+For more information, see Social Auth WLANs on page 158. - 12.
+In Customize Captive Portal, you can customize the look and feel of the login page that guests will see when connecting to your guest WLAN.
+For more information, see Customizing the Captive Portal on page 185. - 13.
+In Restricted Subnet Access, configure any subnet restrictions that you want to apply to your visitors.
+See Configuring Guest Subnet Restrictions on page 135. - 14.
+Click OK to save your settings.

-FIGURE 71 Configuring Guest Access
+FIGURE 69 Configuring Guest Access